 One format that we’re all familiar with is PDF.
 Billions of PDF files are created and used daily in every sector and industry.
 While you can easily view these on any browser, you need a PDF editor for editing and securing pdf documents.
 You may wonder why you need an editor when you can just convert documents, but these make your work more efficient and manageable:

 1. Easily Create and Edit Documents

-You can easily create PDFs by saving files on word processing applications like MS Word, Pages, or Google docs in PDF format.
+With a PDF editor, you can easily create blank PDF pages and add text and images to it like it was a Word document, and compare files and thereby increase the advantage in error detection, version control, document revision, and data analysis.
 However, with a PDF editor, you can create and edit the PDF file, which is impossible to do with other apps.
-With a PDF editor you can also create blank PDF pages and add text and images to it like it was a Word document.
+With a PDF editor, you can also create blank PDF pages and add text and images to it like it was a Word document.
 The software allows you to cut and add words, annotate, insert watermarks, change layouts, and include images and infographics.